Electronic Product Environmental Assessment Tool (EPEAT)

 Raw materials, manufacturing, transportation, consumer use, end of life

-Manufacturers add their electronic products to the EPEAT global registry by declaring that the products meet specific criteria contained in a public standard, IEEE 1680 (IEEE Standard for Environmental Assessment of Electronic Products).
-Criteria fall into 8 categories: reduction/elimination of environmentally sensitive materials; materials selection; design for end of life; product longevity/life cycle extension; energy conservation; end of life management; corporate performance; and packaging.
+Manufacturers can add their electronic products to the EPEAT global registry by declaring that the products meet specific criteria contained in a public standard, IEEE 1680 (IEEE Standard for Environmental Assessment of Electronic Products).
+There are 8 main categories of criteria: reduction/elimination of environmentally sensitive materials; materials selection; design for end of life; product longevity/life cycle extension; energy conservation; end of life management; corporate performance; and packaging.

-There are 51 environmental criteria evaluated by EPEAT — 23 are required criteria and 28 are optional criteria.
+Some of environmental criteria evaluated by EPEAT are required, while others are optional.
 According to the number of criteria met, manufacturers can achieve 3 ratings of environmental performance:

 Manufacturers add their products to the registry by declaring that the products meet specific individual criteria of IEEE 1680.
-Product declarations are not precertified; however manufacturers must be able upon request at any time following product registration to produce the required supporting evidence spelled out in the IEEE standard.
+Product declarations are not pre-certified; however, registered manufacturers must be able at any time to produce upon request the required supporting evidence spelled out in the IEEE standard.
 In order to maintain the credibility of the system, EPEAT periodically selects a batch of products and criteria from the registry and verifies that they meet the criteria as declared.

 Not applicable.
 Due to rapid product turnaround in the electronics market, EPEAT stakeholders determined that ongoing, randomly timed surveillance was the best way to identify if the standard's requirements were not being met.

 Strengths: Retailers can see at a glance which manufacturers and products are registered with EPEAT.